 The Leading Tornado-Resistant House Design

-Tornado-resistant prefabricated house kits use structural insulated panels (SIPs) designed to withstand high winds and flying debris.
-These homes can sometimes be upgraded to incorporate reinforced materials, including steel and concrete board.
+Prefabricated house kits made with structural insulated panels (SIPs) are designed to withstand high winds and flying debris.
+These homes can also sometimes be upgraded to incorporate reinforced materials, including steel and concrete board.

-Standard SIPs tornado-resistant house kits provide better protection against wind damage than traditional stick-built homes.
-These homes are engineered to withstand winds up to 150 mph.
-Looking back over the past decade, the average wind speed for tornadoes in the United States is 113 mph.
+Standard SIPs house kits still provide better protection against wind damage than traditional stick-built homes.
+According to independent studies at Pennsylvania State University and the University of Florida that demonstrated the strength of structural insulated panels, SIP homes are engineered to withstand winds up to 150 mph.

-The most severe tornado, an EF5, reaches wind speeds up to 250 mph.
-Fortunately, these account for less than one percent of all tornadoes worldwide.
+The most severe tornado on the Enhanced Fujita Scale, an EF5, can reach wind speeds up to 250 mph.
+Fortunately, EF5 tornadoes account for less than 1% of all tornadoes worldwide.

-SIPS homes also offer protection against fire, termites, and mold, making them a low-maintenance and long-lasting option for homeowners.
+In addition to their increased durability and protection from severe weather like tornadoes and hurricanes, homes built with SIPs also offer protection against fire, termites, and mold, making them a low-maintenance and long-lasting option for homeowners.

 Tornado-resistant house kits can be built quickly and efficiently.
 These precision-manufactured allow for easy assembly on-site.
 In addition, they are often more affordable than custom-built homes, making them a more accessible option for homeowners.

 A home can be under roof in a couple of days and completed in 16 weeks or less.
-That also makes rebuilding faster in communities struck by horrific storms.
-Communities struggling to rebuild after a disaster.
+That also makes rebuilding faster for communities struggling to recover after horrific storms have severely damaged or destroyed their homes.

 Advantages of SIPs Kit Homes in Areas Prone to Tornadoes

-More individuals, families, and investors wanting a new home are waking up to the increasing risks of damage to traditional stick-built homes from tornadoes.
+More individuals, families, and investors building new homes are learning how traditional stick-built homes increase the risks of tornado damage.
 They want significant strength and protection at a cost that doesn’t price them out of homeownership.

 Protecting Your Home and You